-Cash and Cash Equivalents — Cash and cash equivalents consist of operating funds held in financial institutions, petty cash held by the theatres and highly liquid investments with original maturities of three months or less when purchased.
+Cash and Cash Equivalents — Cash and cash equivalents consist of operating funds held in financial institutions, petty cash held by the theatres, highly liquid investments with original maturities of three months or less when purchased and restricted cash.
 Cash investments are primarily in money market funds, certificates of deposit, commercial paper or other similar funds.
 Restricted cash as of December 31, 2020 was $13,847 and was related to cash deposits required to support bank letters of credit issued for bank loans of certain of the Company’s international subsidiaries.
 See Note 13 for further discussion.

 Inventories — Concession and theatre supplies inventories are stated at the lower of cost (first-in, first-out method) or market.

 Goodwill and Other Intangible Assets — The Company evaluates goodwill for impairment annually during the fourth quarter or whenever events or changes in circumstances indicate the carrying value of the goodwill may not be fully recoverable.
-The Company evaluates goodwill for impairment at the reporting unit level and we have allocated goodwill to the reporting unit based on an estimate of its relative fair value.
+The Company evaluates goodwill for impairment at the reporting unit level and has allocated goodwill to the reporting unit based on an estimate of its relative fair value.
 Management considers the reporting unit to be each of its twenty regions in the U.S. and seven of its international countries with Honduras, El Salvador, Nicaragua, Costa Rica, Panama and Guatemala considered one reporting unit (the Company does not have goodwill recorded for all of its international locations).
-Under ASC Topic 350, Goodwill, Intangibles and Other (“ASC Topic 350”), the Company may perform a qualitative impairment assessment or a quantitative impairment assessment of our goodwill.
+Under ASC Topic 350, Goodwill, Intangibles and Other (“ASC Topic 350”), the Company may perform a qualitative impairment assessment or a quantitative impairment assessment of our goodwill which are described below:

 The table below summarizes the Company’s intangible assets and the amortization method used for each type of intangible asset:

-Lease Accounting — See Note 3 for discussion of the Company’s lease accounting policies as well as the impact of new lease accounting pronouncements.
+Lease Accounting — See Note 4 for discussion of the Company’s lease accounting policies.

-Deferred Charges — Deferred charges and other assets consist of construction and other deposits, equipment to be placed in service, and other assets of a long-term nature.
+Deferred Charges — Deferred charges and other assets consist of construction, lease and other deposits, equipment to be placed in service, and other assets of a long-term nature.

-Self-Insurance Reserves — In the U.S., the Company is self-insured for general liability claims subject to an annual cap.
-For the years ended December 31, 2017, 2018 and 2019, general liability claims were capped at $250, $250 and $500, respectively, per occurrence with an aggregate annual cap of approximately $4,750 for 2018.
+Self-Insurance Reserves — In the U.S., the Company is self-insured for general liability claims.
+For the years ended December 31, 2018, 2019 and 2020, general liability claims were capped at $250, $500 and $500, respectively, per occurrence with an aggregate annual cap of approximately $4,750 for 2018.
 There were no annual caps applicable for 2019 and 2020.
 For its international locations, the Company is fully insured for general liability claims with little or no deductibles per occurrence.
-During 2017, the Company implemented a fully-funded deductible workers compensation insurance plan under which the Company is responsible for pre-funding claims and is responsible for claims up to $250 per occurrence, with an annual cap of $5,000 for the years ended December 31, 2017, 2018 and 2019.
-The Company was also self-insured for domestic medical claims up to $250 per occurrence for the years ended December 31, 2017, 2018 and 2019.
-As of December 31, 2018 and 2019, the Company’s insurance reserves were $10,827 and $11,577, respectively, and are reflected in accrued other current liabilities on the consolidated balance sheets.
+The Company has a fully-funded deductible workers compensation insurance plan under which the Company is responsible for pre-funding claims and is responsible for claims up to $250 per occurrence, with an annual cap of $5,000 for the years ended December 31, 2018, 2019 and 2020.
+The Company is also self-insured for domestic medical claims with a cap of $250 per occurrence for the years ended December 31, 2018, 2019 and 2020.
+As of December 31, 2019 and 2020, the Company’s self-insurance reserves were $11,577 and $9,034, respectively, and are reflected in accrued other current liabilities on the consolidated balance sheets.

 Accounting for Share Based Awards — The Company measures the cost of employee services received in exchange for an equity award based on the fair value of the award on the date of the grant.
 The grant date fair value is based on the Company’s stock price on the grant date.
 Such costs are recognized over the period during which an employee is required to provide service in exchange for the award (which is usually the vesting period).
 At the time of the grant, the Company also estimates the number of awards that will ultimately be forfeited.
-See Note 16 for discussion of the Company’s share based awards and related compensation expense.
+See Note 17 for discussion of the Company’s share based awards and related compensation expense.

 Use of Estimates — The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires the use of estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the periods presented.
 The Company’s consolidated financial statements include amounts that are based on management’s best estimates and judgments.
 Actual results could differ from those estimates.